opentelekomcloud-docs/cloud-create/umn/source/storage/obs.rst

 1. About
 ========

-* Use this component to deploy an Object Storage (OBS) on Open Telekom Cloud.
+* Use this component to deploy an Object Storage (OBS) on T-Cloud Public.
 * To create an OBS, an access key is required.
 Users can either create an access key manually or use the property **auto_create_access_key** of the component.

 2. Requirements